Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<plasma name> or plasmas.fine_ppc`` (2 `int`) optional (default `0 0`)
     The number of plasma particles per cell in x and y inside the fine plasma patch.
 This must be divisible by the ppc outside the fine patch in both directions.
+The ppc number is taken reletaive to the cell size of mesh refinement level 0 so it typically should be much larger than ``<plasma name> or plasmas.ppc``.

 * ``<plasma name> or plasmas.fine_transition_cells`` (`int`) optional (default `5`)
     Number of cells that are used just outside of the fine plasma patch to smoothly transition